shangsunset/quickhub/README.md

 # quickhub
-Creating github project made easy
+Creating github project made even easier

 Every time you want to start a project, you have to `git init`, create a repo on Github, and type a bunch of commands to `add remote origin` blah blah.